What is an electrician?

 - The average electrician salary is $58,325 with California and New York offering the highest salaries around $60,000.

 Keep in mind that many electricians are self-employed, so their wage is largely dependent on the amount of clients and appointments they have.
-Most electricians make around $20 to $30 an hour, so it is in the electricians best interest to try to keep a good clientele to keep business running.
+Most of these professionals make around $20 to $30 an hour, so it is in their best interest to try to keep a good clientele to keep business running.
 Becoming an electrician for an electrical, construction, or plumbing business will allow you to maintain a 40-hour work week while getting paid to be a full-time employee.
-Electricians are also generally paid overtime if their work hours exceed the typical 40-hour week.
+They are also generally paid overtime if their work hours exceed the typical 40-hour week.

-Electricians can specialize in different electrical positions, so the estimated annual earnings can fluctuate based on what type of electrician you are.
-Linemans, maintenance electricians, and industrial electricians are some of the highest paying electricians in the industry with salaries ranging from $50,000 to $65,000.
+Electricians can specialize in different electrical positions, so the estimated annual earnings can fluctuate based on what type you are.
+Linemans, maintenance electricians, and industrial electricians are some of the highest-paying in the industry with salaries ranging from $50,000 to $65,000.

 The U.S. Bureau of Labor Statistics predicts the employment of electricians to increase by 9% from 2020 to 2030.
-There will be about 84,700 openings for electricians per year to replace workers leaving the field to another occupation or to retire.
-Our increased usage of solar and wind power requires more electricians to install these alternative power sources.
+There will be about 84,700 openings for these individuals per year to replace workers leaving the field to another occupation or to retire.
+Our increased usage of solar and wind power requires more professionals to install these alternative power sources.

 As a certified electrician, you can pursue a position in different industries such as technology, construction, communications, automotive, gaming, and aviation.
 People who are interested in entering these fields should become an electrician to broaden their work opportunities.